-Student Activities Fund
+Student Activities Fund (Undergraduates and Postgraduates)

 Awards are made at the discretion of the Financial Tutor and the Senior Tutor.
-Applications should be made by email to the Financial Tutor, including your case for funding and an outline of the total expenses and funding from other sources (if any), not later than 30 June in each academical year.
+Applications should be made by email to the Financial Tutor, including your case for funding and an outline of the total expenses, with receipt, and funding from other sources (if any), not later than 30 June in each academical year.

-The Fred Boyne Sporting Achievement Fund
+The Fred Boyne Sporting Achievement Fund (Undergraduates and Postgraduates)

-The Friends of the College Fund
+The Friends of the College Fund (Undergraduates and Postgraduates)

 This fund will consider applications from current students or recent graduates for any appropriate purpose.
 Awards usually fall within the range from £200 to £1,000.